 Single lecture/demo session either face-to-face or online.

 Lecture/demo session followed by a hands-on practice session (either back-to-back or on different days).
 Like face-to-face session, online instruction can contain time for students to research and ask a librarian questions.

 - Library instruction with more involved collaboration between librarian and course instructor, including the selection of suitable information literacy learning outcomes, the development of an assessment rubric, and the sharing and discussion of the assessment data.

 While usually requiring additional time, the combination of lecture and hands-on seems to be most effective.
 Typically, it is during the hands-on phase that students become lively and seek a dialog with both the class instructor and the librarian.

-We urge instructors to be present during the sessions we teach for two reasons.
+We ask instructors to be present during the sessions we teach for two reasons.
 First, our electronic resources are in a constant state of flux; this is a good opportunity for instructors to catch up with the resources that they want their students to use.
 Second, if questions about the assignment and the resources to be used emerge, the class instructor can respond to these right then and there.

-Finally, we urge instructors to be cautious when excusing students from library sessions.
+Finally, we ask instructors to be cautious when excusing students from library sessions.
 Students often do not realize that our library sessions are tailored to specific courses/assignments and that access to the online resources may have changed.

 Library Resources 101 (LRES 101)

 Library Resources 380 (LRES 380)

-Supervised field experience in UWSP library.
+Supervised field experience in UWSP libraries or archives.
 LRES 380 is titled: Internship in Academic Librarianship, and is 1-3 credits.
 For more information, please visit the Library Resources 380 page or contact Dave Dettman for more information.
+For information regarding the internship with an emphasis on the University Libraries Archives contact University Archivist Kyle Neill.

 Other Library Instruction